 Withdrawals up to the amount of QDE’s are not taxed, but any withdrawals beyond QDE’s must pay full income tax plus a 10% penalty.
 So it’s important to limit ABLE account withdrawals to QDE’s.

 ABLE tax treatment is similar to that of a 529 college savings plan.
 In fact, the federal ABLE Act (26 U.S.C.
-529A) is an addition to the existing law that created 529 plans.
+529A) supplements Internal Revenue Code section 529, which governs 529 plans.

 ABLE Account vs. Special Needs Trust